Jelani-Ak/youtube-clone/README.md

 # youtube-clone
- A Full-Stack Application that replicates YouTube functionality.
-Written using Java, HTML/CSS and Javascript along with Spring Boot and Angular frameworks
+ A Full-Stack Application that replicates basic YouTube functionality.
+Written in Java, HTML/CSS and JavaScript/TypeScript along with Spring Boot and Angular frameworks following a guided tutorial.